 I admit it.
-I am 35 years old, and I thoroughly enjoy the MTV show Teen Mom.
-It is my guilty pleasure, if you will.
+I am 35 years old, and I thoroughly enjoy MTV’s Teen Mom show.
+It is my guilty pleasure if you will.
 As a member of the adoption community (an adoptee), I became enamored with Catelynn and Tyler’s adoption journey.
 For those who are not familiar with these MTV stars, they were a teen couple who chose open adoption for their daughter who was born when they were 16 years old.
 They completed the adoption through the same agency I was adopted through.
-I found myself feeling proud of the two teens, as if they were my own family members.
+I found myself feeling proud of the two teens as if they were my own family members.
 It must have taken a lot of courage, unselfish hearts, and many tears to decide to place their child, Carly, with a couple who desired a child to love.

 Brandon and Teresa were adamant that Carly was not to be in the public eye, and this meant they did not want photos and videos of her posted on social media.
 Catelynn and Tyler understood Brandon and Teresa’s thoughts about the public eye, but a small piece of Catelynn and Tyler wanted to be able to post photos of Carly.
 Carly was, and always will be, a part of them.
 She will always be their biological daughter.